African American History Baker’s Dozen Programs

 In times of crisis one can simultaneously see danger and opportunity.
 Today there is nostalgia for an imagined past and a desire to recreate it.
 It’s a seductive tale.
 Things were better then.
 The country was unchallenged in the world.
 Jobs were plentiful.
 Minorities, women, gays, and immigrants knew their place.
 There was order in the land.
 But over many decades, as a result of struggle and movements, society evolved and changed.
 We are at a perilous moment.
 Do we want to go back or continue to move forward building on hard-fought gains?
 During another perilous time, Martin Luther King, Jr. declared, “We’ve got to massively confront the power structure.”
 We are at a crossroads: the beginning of a brighter or darker future.
 The choice is ours.
 This event was presented by the Lannan Foundation.

 White privilege.
 What’s that?
-Some people have choices and advantages simply because of the color of their skin.
-Many whites are unaware of it or if they are are quick to say, Hey, I’m cool and beyond that.
-Yeah, right.
-Peggy McIntosh, a noted women’s studies scholar in her classic essay “White Privilege: Unpacking the Invisible Backpack” wrote: “I was taught to see racism only in individual acts of meanness, not in invisible systems conferring dominance on my group.
+White people have choices and advantages simply because of the color of their skin.
+Many whites are unaware of it.
+Peggy McIntosh, a noted women’s studies scholar in her classic essay “White Privilege: Unpacking the Invisible Backpack,” wrote: “I was taught to see racism only in individual acts of meanness, not in invisible systems conferring dominance on my group.
 I have come to see white privilege as an invisible package of unearned assets that I can count on cashing in each day, but about which I was “meant” to remain oblivious.
 White privilege is like an invisible weightless knapsack of special provisions, maps, passports, codebooks, visas, clothes, tools and blank checks.”

 For more than a year the public was complaining about the drinking water in Flint, Michigan.
 The water was so pungent and foamy that one priest had stopped using it for baptisms.
 The state’s Department of Environmental Quality, confidently announced, “Anyone who is concerned about lead in the drinking water in Flint can relax.”
 Flint is a majority African-American city.
 In nearby Detroit, 85% black, schools are heavily infested with rats, roaches and mold.
 Might those conditions affect the health of an overwhelmingly black student population?
 In Baltimore, another largely black city, the levels of lead poisoning among children is three times the national rate.
 Racism is a big part of the social determinants of health.
 It’s past time we acknowledge that and do something about it.